Special Educational Needs Service

 Information about how the provision supports pupils with special educational needs must be made available in their SEN Policy.

-Schools and other settings in Nottingham use a graduated approach to meeting SEN needs, using a range of strategies and levels of support depending on the needs of the individual child or young person.
+Schools and other settings in Nottingham use a graduated approach to meeting SEN needs, using a range of strategies and levels of support depending on the needs of the individual.

 The school or setting has the responsibility to inform and involve parents in the planning for and meeting of their child's special educational needs.